-The Centers for Disease Control and Prevention estimates that as many as 72 million Americans are classified as obese as of time of publication.
+The Centers for Disease Control and Prevention estimates that as many as 72 million Americans are living with obesity.
 Unfortunately, obesity dramatically increases your risks for health problems ranging from diabetes to cancer.
-One way to help combat obesity is through your choice of cooking techniques, especially in relation to baking verses frying.
+One way to help manage your weight is through your choice of cooking techniques, especially in relation to baking verses frying.

 One of the main differences between baking and frying is the heat source used to cook the food.
 In baking, heating elements are used to heat the air around a food, which in turn cooks the food in the oven.
 With frying, heating elements are used to heat the oil that surrounds a food.
 The heat from the oil is the imparted to the food, cooking it.

 Because ovens heat air, and air has no calories, baking in an oven does not add additional calories or fat to the foods you cook.
 This is why baking is a smarter option when working on controlling calorie, cholesterol or fat intake, as you are left only with the calories and fat from the foods in the pan.
 However, since frying relies on the addition of oil to cook the food, the oil seeps into whatever you are cooking, as well as coats the final product.
 This means as you consume the food, you also consume the calories and fat content of whatever oil or fat you use to fry your food.